uchicago-dsi/compostable-disintegration-analysis/README.md

 - `observations_compiled.csv`: Aggregated observations from all three data sources (10 trials, 5 trials, CASP004 trial) wrangled to show the mass_resid_%, sa_resid_%, and treated_mass_resid_% (for instances when the rretrieved residuals were dried to counteract the additional weight of moisture post-decomposition)
 - `trial_conditions.csv`: Aggregated table of trial conditions, includes temperature, moisture, C:N ratio, etc.
 - `trials.csv`: Aggregated table showing all trials, along with their unique IDs, facilities in which they were conducted, and other details.

+**1.1.3 CASP004-01**

+This directory structure is organized into two main subdirectories: `processed`, and `raw`.

+- **processed**: This directory contains data that has likely been cleaned, transformed, or otherwise processed for analysis.
+The files include:
+   - `bag.csv`: Contains detail information specific to the bags (technical replicates) used in this trial.
+   - `facility.csv`: Contains information about the facility where the project was conducted.
+   - `item.csv`: Contains information about the items included in the trials, and their physical characteristics.
+   - `observation.csv`: This file holds recorded observations (mass residuals) from the trial.
+   - `trial.csv`: Contains data related to specific environmental variables included tested during the trial.

+- **raw**: This directory houses raw data files, which are unprocessed and in their original format.
+The files include:
+   - `Bag&Product Setup.csv`: Unprocessed bag product setup file.
+   - `CASP004-01 - Results Pre-Processed for Analysis from PDF Tables.xlsx`: This is an Excel file containing data extracted from PDF tables, pre-processed for analysis but not yet fully cleaned.
+   - `materials.csv`: Lists three different levels of material classification of the items used in this trial.
+   - `Test summary per bag & stage.csv`: Summarizes test results, segmented by bag and removal stage.
+   - `masterfile.csv`: Contains all pre-processed data files merged together.

 #### 1.2 Accessing Data